There are three basic situations that arise in probate court litigation.

 Finally, there are disagreements over the terms of a Will or Trust.
 For example, whether someone was disinherited or if/when the PR or Trustee can take a particular course of action.

-Probate Court litigation is the same and different than other types of litigation.
+Probate Court litigation is both the same and different than other types of litigation.

 The same because it's litigation - two (or more) parties addressing a situation via the court system.